How to Protect Your Privacy Online Without Going Off Grid

 Cookies and trackers

 These help sites recognise sessions, measure behaviour, and support advertising or analytics systems.
+For the focused explainer, read What Are Cookies?.

 Tracking pixels

 Tiny invisible elements can confirm that a page or email was opened.
+The mechanism is broken down in What Are Tracking Pixels?.

 Browser fingerprinting

 Fingerprinting tries to distinguish you through device and browser traits instead of only traditional cookies.
+The deeper guide is What Is Browser Fingerprinting?.

 Metadata

 Metadata can reveal timing, device use, IP-related signals, and communication patterns even when the obvious content is not the focus.
+If that sounds abstract, read What Is Metadata Online?.

 Data pipelines